IBM-Cloud/docs/services/ObjectStorage/os_deletion.md

 ## Scheduling object deletion {: #schedule-object-deletion}

-You can schedule the deletion of your objects.
-You can do this by making use of either of the `X-Delete-At` or `X-Delete-After` headers.
+You can schedule the deletion of your objects by using either of the `X-Delete-At` or `X-Delete-After` headers.
 {: shortdesc}

-The `X-Delete-At` header takes an integer number representing the epoch time at which to delete the object.
-The `X-Delete_After` header takes an integer number representing the number of seconds after which the object is deleted.
-To use the swift client to schedule object deletion run the following command that best fits your need.
+The `X-Delete-At` header takes an integer that represents the epoch time at which to delete the object.
+The `X-Delete_After` header takes an integer that represents the number of seconds after which the object is deleted.

 **Note:** The actual deletion of an object might not happen at the exact time indicated.
 However, the object will in fact expire at the specified time.
-This means that it will no longer be reachable.
-The actual deletion will take place the next time the swift-object-expirer daemon configured in your Swift cluster runs.
+At that time, the object is longer reachable.
+The actual deletion will take place the next time the swift-object-expirer daemon that is configured in your Swift cluster runs.

 #### To use Swift commands: